 To save resources, you can also configure the authdaemond process not to try any authentication mechanisms which you know you don't need.
-For example, if all your authentication is only via PAM for Unix system passwords, then you can remove all the others.
-Save the original line so that your changes look like this:
+For example, if all your authentication is only via PAM for Unix system passwords, then you can remove all the others:

 '''

-#authmodulelist="authuserdb authvckpw authpam authldap authmysql authpgsql"

 authmodulelist="authpam"

+...

 '''